jonfernq/Learning/CloudComputing/AWS/AWS3Tier/AWSThreeTierAnalytics.md

 4. EC2 Auto Scaling Group (Frontend Instances): This group consists of multiple EC2 instances that host the frontend of the application.
 EC2 Auto Scaling helps automatically adjust the number of instances based on demand, ensuring high availability and scalability.

-5. Elastic Beanstalk (Backend): Elastic Beanstalk is a platform-as-a-service (PaaS) offering by AWS.
+5. Elastic Beanstalk (Backend): (Optional, not added to diagram) Elastic Beanstalk is a platform-as-a-service (PaaS) offering by AWS.
 It provides an environment to deploy, manage, and scale applications.
 In this architecture, it hosts the backend instances, which handle the application logic and data processing.

 6. Amazon RDS (MySQL): Amazon RDS is a managed relational database service by AWS.
 In this architecture, it hosts the MySQL database, providing a reliable and scalable storage solution for the application.
 The backend instances interact with the RDS instance to store and retrieve data.